ionicthemes/ionic5-starter-app-tutorial/README.md

 Enjoy this free ionic 5 starter app showcasing some of the new features from Ionic 5

 ## About this ionic demo
-This repo is the code of an Ionic 5 starter app that we created as part of the post: **What's new in Ionic 5 - Migration and Free Starter*.
+This repo is the code of an Ionic 5 starter app that we created as part of the post: **[What's new in Ionic 5 - Migration and Free Starter](https://ionicthemes.com/tutorials/about/ionic5-tutorial-migration-and-starter).
 In this post we explain how to take advantage of the new benefits from Ionic 5.
-We also describe the main changes and show you *how to migrate your applications from Ionic 4 to Ionic 5**.
+We also describe the main changes and show you how to migrate your applications from Ionic 4 to Ionic 5**.

 ### Ionic CRUD Starter
 This repo is a Contacts CRUD ionic 5 starter app.
 This demo app includes some of the new Ionic 5 features such as **swipeable modals, collapsible headers, segments, animations, as well as, lists, reactive forms, and navigation examples.**